derek73/python-nameparser/docs/customize.rst

 of strings located in :py:mod:`nameparser.config`.
 You can adjust these predefined sets to help fine tune the parser for your dataset.

-Editable CONSTANTS sets:

-* `titles` - Pieces that come before the name.
-Cannot include things that may be first names
-* `first_name_titles` - Titles that, when followed by a single name, that name is a first name, e.g. "King David"
-* `suffix_acronyms` - Pieces that come at the end of the name that may or may not have periods separating the letters, e.g. "m.d."
-* `suffix_not_acronyms` - Pieces that come at the end of the name that never have periods separating the letters, e.g. "Jr."
-* `conjunctions` - Connectors like "and" that join the preceeding piece to the following piece.
-* `prefixes` - Connectors like "del" and "bin" that join to the following piece but not the preceeding
-* `capitalization_exceptions` - Dictionary of pieces that do not capitalize the first letter, e.g. "Ph.D"
-* `regexes` - Regular expressions used to find words, initials, nicknames, etc.

-Each set of constants comes with `add()` and `remove()` methods for tuning the constants for your project.
-These methods automatically lower case and remove punctuation to normalize them for comparison.

 Changing the Parser Constants
 -----------------------------